localgovdrupal/docs/docs/src/content/features/directories.md

 **Diretory Facets types**: Directory Facets types are collections of Directory Facets.
 Taking the example above the Type would be _Maximum stay_ which collects together all of the available durations, e.g. 3,4,5 hours.

-**Directory Channel**:

-A Directory Channel is the page where end-users can view and filter the Directory Items.
+**Directory Channel**: A Directory Channel is the page where end-users can view and filter the Directory Items.

-**Directory Item**:

-An Directory Item is an individual piece of content which is available in a Directory Channel and thus can be filtered\searched.
+**Directory Item**: An Directory Item is an individual piece of content which is available in a Directory Channel and thus can be filtered\searched.

 ## When to use Directories

+- You have content with a large volume of variations.
+Car parks, sports facilities or parks are good examples.
+- Users are looking for content based on their needs and these can be described as a series of attributes such as _price range_ or _sports catered for_.
+- Your content related to a specific geographical location which is relevant to users.

-## Managing Directory Facets
+## Directory Facets

+A described in Termiology, Facets are groups of attributes users will filter by when searching for the Directory Facet most relevant to them.
+Each Facet type should be made up of at least 2 Facets each of which can apply to 1 or more Directory Items.
+As an example, when searching for a sports facility, users may want to know if a particular sport is catered for.
+In this case the following might make sense:

+**Sports**
+- Swimming
+- Football
+- Tennis
+- Gym

 ## Managing Directory Channels